Tornado outbreak in Nebraska and Iowa (Waverly, Omaha, Beebeetown, Minden, Osceola) - April 26, 2024

 The historic tornado outbreak of April 26, 2024 was one of the most significant severe storm events I've been witness to, on or near the level of the Greensburg tornado in 2007.
 My total tornado count for the day is 10, with three close intercepts of high-contrast, loudly-audible and strong tornadoes.
 Four of the tornadoes I saw this day were rated EF3.
 This article contains a mixture of frames from dashcam and 4K video as well as DSLR stills.

 This tornado timelapse from my dashcams is a good summary of the event.
-It shows 10 of the 11 tornadoes I observed:
+It shows 9 of the 10 tornadoes I observed:

 I awoke in Salina to pessimism about the day when looking at morning data.
-It appeared that the best upper support would stay well to the south and east of the primary surface low target where they typical arc of supercells was expected.
+It appeared that the best upper support would stay well to the south and east of the primary surface low target where the typical arc of supercells was expected.
 Moisture also did not seem as robust as forecast, and with midlevel winds more southerly than forecast, it appeared that directional shear would also not be as good as expected earlier.
 Nonetheless, a deep low would have tons of ambient vorticity to help offset those problems, so I felt that it remained the best target of the day.

 I stopped for coffee and to look at data for a while in Concordia, then moved slowly north to York.
 I was tempted to go after the early storm at the center of the low once the reports from it started flooding in, but felt that the arc of supercells farther south would have similar potential.